Dark Skies Residency

 They collaborated with music producer Frenchbloke on a 24 hour radio broadcast of previously unheard sound, broadcast during August 2012 and developed the concept to present The Dark Outside FM 2013 as part of the Environmental Arts Festival Scotland.
-More info: The Dark Outside FM was a core feature of a larger event, Sanctuary which explored unseen and in-between spaces.
+In 2014 The Dark Outside FM was a core feature of a larger event, Sanctuary which explored unseen and in-between spaces.
 Sanctuary 2014 Images In 2015 the event expanded to include artists commisisons and an extended range of events, talks and explorations of landscape, place and technology.
 See www.sanctuarylab.org

 The Dark Skies Park Residency was originally developed by Wide Open with funding secured from Creative Scotland.

 Humans are not by nature nocturnal – throughout our history the dark has contained threats, real and imagined and as the planet turns and the year creeps forward, night gains in power as daylight shortens and becomes weaker.
 Time to work, plant and hunt is curtailed, temperature drops, and shelter becomes more important.